karikowska/velu-price-scraper/README.md

 🧠 Introduced me to LangChain, effective prompting, and handling token limitations

+🔤 Refreshed my NLP skills, including usage of SentenceTransformers and vector embeddings

-🔍 Helped me efficiently navigate Inspect Element and browser dev tools
+🔍 Shown me how to navigate Inspect Element and browser dev tools

 🧱 Shown me how to build and modularize a mini-app effectively